mrda/mongrel-punt/README.md

 ### Plays

 * `build-vm.yml` - builds a virtual machine
-* `start-devstack.yml` - configures your VM ready to run devstack.
-Note that currently it does not automatically start devstack.
+* `start-devstack.yml` - configures your VM and runs devstack.
 * `introspect-nodes.yml` - performs introspection on the (nested) virtual baremetal nodes, adding traits to them

 Or, if you're feeling brave, you can run this one single play which invokes the above playbooks in sequence: